RayCannon/Toccata-and-Fugue/README.md

 As a result, each of the 20 million odd samples may have 100's of components contributing to its value.
 Before being written to the WAV file, the values are normalised to be in the 32 bit range required by the file format.

 The data required to "power" the music has been provided in 143 APL function, one function for each musical bar (or measure).
-Each of these APL functions will typically divide the bar into up to 128 units. the length (in time) of each unit will depend on the "Tempo" at that moment within the piece.
-Where the tempo changes within a bar, I sometimes split the bar between two functions.
+Each of these APL functions will typically divide the bar into up to 128 units.
+The length (in time) of each unit will depend on the "Tempo" at that moment within the piece.
+Where the tempo changes within a bar, I split the bar between two functions.

-Within a bar/function, I re-define the tempo (normally specified in a number of "beats per minute") as the number of samples per 1/128 of the bar.
+Within a bar/function, I re-define the tempo (normally specified as the number of "beats per minute") as the number of samples per 1/128 of the bar.
 I re-use the names used for Tempo's in classical music, but with specific BPM, rather than the very vague values in common use (E.G. Andante can vary between 70 to 108 bpm, I have set it to 75) .
 The Tempo remains the constant for the function.
 The function is then split into "voices".

 Each voice will consist of a "pipe" name and a set of none-overlapping notes or cords.
 The Pipe defines the harmonics and the envelope used in the sound creation.
 Each note/cord will follow directly after the last note/cord has finished.
 Some of the notes can be silence (called a "rest" in musical terms).
 For each note/cord, 3 values are defined: Length, Loudness and Frequency.